Blog Post Updated on: August 3, 2023.

 7. Prime the Windows

-The next step in how to paint vinyl windows is to prime the window frames.
+The next step in painting your vinyl windows is to prime the window frames.
 Again, you want to make sure that you use a primer that is specifically made to work on vinyl.
 Some people recommend an alkyd-based primer.
-You will typically only need to apply one coat of primer.
+Typically, you only need to apply one coat of primer.
 If you are not using spray paint, apply the primer with a sponge brush.
 This will help you to avoid brush marks, which can give the window an uneven appearance.

 Once you have finished applying the primer, allow it to dry completely.
 This will usually take a couple of hours.
 Always read the instructions on the primer itself and follow them when it comes to application and drying time.